ANGSD/NgsRelate/README.md

 [![Build Status](https://travis-ci.org/ANGSD/NgsRelate.svg?branch=master)](https://travis-ci.org/ANGSD/NgsRelate)
 30juni 2018.
 Added new version which does analysis from bcf/vcf and outputs all nine jacquards

-This pages refers to the new v2 of ngsRelate which coestimates relatedness and inbreeding.
+This page refers to the new v2 of ngsRelate which coestimates relatedness and inbreeding.
 For the old version please use this link: http://www.popgen.dk/software/index.php?title=NgsRelate&oldid=694

 # Brief description #